mongodb/specifications/source/auth/auth.rst

 If using manual caching, the "Expiration" field MUST be stored and used to determine when to clear the cache.
 Credentials are considered valid if they are more than five minutes away from expiring; to the reduce the chance of expiration before they are validated by the server.
+Credentials that are retreived from environment variables MUST NOT be cached.

 If there are no current valid cached credentials, the driver MUST initiate a credential request.
 To avoid adding a bottleneck that would override the